History of the Federal Court in the Western District of Wisconsin

 The first person to fill the single judgeship created for the Western District was James C. Hopkins, a Madison resident appointed by President Ulysses S. Grant.
 Following Judge Hopkins, nine more judges presided before the current Chief District Judge.
 Judge David Rabinovitz was appointed by President Johnson but was never confirmed by the Senate.
 After his appointment lapsed, President Johnson appointed James E. Doyle.
 Although the court's caseload would have justified a second judgeship in the mid-60's, it was not until 1979 that Congress approved a second position.
 In 1979, President Jimmy Carter appointed Barbara B. Crabb to that position.
 In 1980, Judge Doyle assumed senior status, allowing Judge Crabb to assume the position of Chief Judge of the district and opening a vacancy for the appointment of another judge.
 John C. Shabaz filled that vacancy in 1981, when he was appointed to the bench by President Ronald Reagan.
 Judge Shabaz served as Chief Judge from 1996 until 2001.
 Judge Crabb again assumed the position of Chief U.S. District Judge in June of 2001.
 Judge Shabaz assumed senior status in January of 2009.
 Upon the appointment of her successor in March of 2010, Judge Crabb assumed senior status.
 Judge William M. Conley was appointed United States District Judge by President Barack Obama in March of 2010, and served as Chief Judge from 2010 until 2017.
 In May of 2014, Judge James D. Peterson was appointed as District Judge by President Barack Obama and assumed the role of Chief Judge in March of 2017.

 In 1970, the position of United States Magistrate was created by Congress.
 The Western District was allotted one part-time Magistrate.
 Barbara B. Crabb filled that position and continued to serve after United States Magistrate became a full-time position in 1974.
 William L. Gansner succeeded her in 1980; by this time, the title had changed to "United States Magistrate Judge."
 He was succeeded by R. James Groh in 1984.
 Stephen L. Crocker was appointed in 1992.
+Anita M. Boor was appointed in 2024.

 District Judges of the Western District of Wisconsin